swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

         """ )

-To allow free formatting of the literal, an indentation stripping operation is applied whereby any (all) whitespace characters bwteen the last newline and the closing delimiter are removed from each of the lines in the literal.
+To allow free formatting of the literal, an indentation stripping operation is applied whereby any (all) whitespace characters between the last newline and the closing delimiter are removed from each of the lines in the literal.
 As part of this process any initial linefeed is also removed.
 This allows the developer to paste literal content directly into the string almost without modification.
 Some concern has been expressed that this could introduce confusion if the prefixing indentation of each line does